LT69018/DiscoDB/db/README.md

 View it in the docker container by following instructions like these.

-# Docker help
-If you do not have docker desktop, start a shell in the container by doing
+# Viewing the database (Docker MySQL image - Shell Commands)
+I recommend verifying if database transactions are taking place by looking at a shell in the container.
 ```shell
 docker exec -it project-discodb-db-1 bash
 ```

-Alternatively to get right into the mysql shell...
+## Alternative option - use MySQL Desktop
+Alternatively you can use `MySQL` desktop and provide the following info:
+- Host: localhost (i.e. 127.0.0.1)
+- Port: 3306
+- Username: root
+- Password: (see password.txt)

-1. Find the password.
+## 1. Find the password.
 - Currently the password is in `./password.txt`
 - If that doesn't exist, it may have been auto-generated...
 - If auto generated you have to do this in a linux shell.
     ```
     docker logs project-discodb-db-1 2>&1 | grep GENERATED
     ```
-2. Run this command.
+## 2. Run this `docker exec` command.
 Enter password when prompted.
 ```shell
 docker exec -it myproject-discodb-db-1 mysql -uroot -p
 ```
 Reference: https://dev.mysql.com/doc/mysql-linuxunix-excerpt/8.3/en/docker-mysql-getting-started.html

-3. Enjoy the fruits of your labor!
-This should bring you to a mySQL terminal :)

 Example appearance on Windows powershell.
 ```ps